nhecht/blueprints-learn.en/help/blueprints/b2b/b2bactivation.md

 ---
-title: B2B Activation
+title: B2B Audience and Profile Activation blueprint
 description: Deliver accouunt based audiences and profile centric customer experiences with Real-time Customer Data Platform​.
 solution: Real-time Customer Data Platform
 kt: 9311
 exl-id: 5215d077-b0a9-4417-ae9b-f4961d4a73fa
 ---
-# B2B Audience and Profile Activation
+# B2B Audience and Profile Activation blueprint

 Use account, opportunity, and lead information tied to a individual customer to create actionable b2b profiles for improved personalization and targeting across channels.

-## Use Cases
+## Use cases

 * Create audiences of people for targeting and personalization across channels against B2B data including accounts, opportunities, and leads.
 * Activate audiences to any Experience Platform destinations for targeting and personalization.